The Rocky and Bullwinkle Show

 The Rocky and Bullwinkle Show is the collective name for two separate animated television shows; "Rocky and His Friends" (1959 – 1961) and "The Bullwinkle Show" (1961 – 1964).
 Rocky & Bullwinkle are the primary characters in both shows.

 Most Rocky and Bullwinkle fans are aware that the hometown of Rocky and Bullwinkle is Frostbite Falls, Minnesota.
-What many fans don’t realize is the real life connections between Minnesota and Jay Ward, the creator of Rocky and Bullwinkle.
+What many fans don't realize is that there was a real life connection between Minnesota and Jay Ward, the creator of Rocky and Bullwinkle.

 The Inspiration for Frostbite Falls, MN

-Jay Ward grew up in Berkeley, CA. and as a child he listened to radio because broadcast television was not yet available.
-Over the radio Jay was able to tune into broadcasts of the University of Minnesota Golden Gopher football games, and for reasons unknown, he became a big fan of the Golden Gophers.
+Jay Ward grew up in Berkeley, CA. As a child he listened to the radio because broadcast television was not yet available.
+Jay somehow located broadcasts of the University of Minnesota Golden Gopher football games and he (for reasons unknown) became a big fan of the Golden Gophers.
 He was especially drawn to their star football player, Bronko Nagurski, who played for the Golden Gophers from 1927 to 1929.

-During this time, Jay heard weather forecasts for various parts of the country.
-Every so often Bronko Nagurski’s hometown of International Falls, MN was highlighted in the weather broadcast as being “The Icebox of the Nation”.
-This apparently tickled Jay’s imagination, and in the early 1950’s, International Falls, Minnesota became the inspiration for “Frostbite Falls, Minnesota”, the hometown of Rocky and Bullwinkle in the “Rocky and His Friends” series first broadcast on national TV in late 1959.
+Jay also heard weather forecasts for various parts of the country when listening to the radio.
+Every so often Bronko Nagurski's hometown of International Falls, MN was mentioned in the weather broadcast as being "The Icebox of the Nation".
+This apparently tickled Jay's imagination, and in the early 1950's, International Falls, Minnesota became the inspiration for "Frostbite Falls, Minnesota", the hometown of Rocky and Bullwinkle in the "Rocky and His Friends" series first broadcast on national TV in late 1959.

 The Campaign for Moosylvania Statehood - An Island Located in Minnesota